blog

 When the old net is cast aside, the new net goes fishing.

-The 2018 census had the poorest inputs in history that resulted in the need to use other data from government.
-The poor uptake was likely due to multiple social reasons that likely impact everyone including: busy lifestyles, mistrust, lack of time, fear, etc. But it does show that there is an issue with the old system and that this evolutionary thinking by Minister Shane Reti is an opportunity to embrace current resources and new technologies.
+The 2018 census had the poorest inputs in history, leading to the need to use other government data.
+The poor uptake was likely due to multiple social reasons, impacting everyone including: busy lifestyles, mistrust, lack of time, and fear.
+Nevertheless, it does show there is an issue with the old system, highlighting Minister Shane Reti’s evolutionary thinking as an opportunity to embrace current resources and new technologies.

 New Technology

-Firstly, we must consider that technology has increased exponentially (Moores Law) including data storage and analysis.
-Moreover, that recent research indicates that approximately 90% of the world’s data has been generated within the past two years, and according to IDC, the volume of data stored globally is doubling approximately every four years.
+Firstly, we must consider that technology has increased exponentially (Moores Law), including data storage and analysis.
+Additionally, recent research indicates that approximately 90% of the world’s data has been generated within the past two years.
+According to IDC, the volume of data stored globally is doubling approximately every four years.

-According to Riverly, as of 2024, the global data volume stands at 149 zettabytes (trillion gigabytes).
-This growth reflects the increasing digitization of global activities, from consumer applications to industrial operations, including demand for real-time analytics, automation, and efficient data storage solutions, and underscores the need for advanced storage solutions and robust data governance frameworks to manage this unprecedented scale of information.
+According to Riverly, as of 2024, the global data volume stands at 149 zettabytes.
+This reflects the increasing digitization of global activities, from consumer applications to industrial operations.
+It includes demand for real-time analytics, automation, and efficient data storage solutions.
+Moreover, it underscores the need for advanced storage solutions and robust data governance frameworks to manage this unprecedented scale of information.

-Add to this, the recent introduction of Generative Artificial Intelligence that has changed the way we analyse and use data must also be taken into consideration.
-We are in the midst of a generative Artificial Intelligence (r)evolution.
-This new technology is designed specifically to address mass amounts of data and to analyse and produce new data at lightening speeds we have never seen before.
+Add to this, the recent introduction of Generative Artificial Intelligence has changed the way we analyze and use data.
+This must also be taken into consideration.
+We are amidst a generative Artificial Intelligence (r)evolution.
+This new technology is designed specifically to address mass amounts of data and to analyze and produce new data at speeds we’ve never seen before.

-We have a Science and Technology minister, Judith Collins, who is promoting more implementation and use of AI, and this is a perfect opportunity to do just that, create more beneficial results for government with less tax payer funding, that can be shared with Māori organisations, hapū and Iwi.
+We have a Science and Technology minister, Judith Collins, who is promoting more implementation and use of AI.
+This is a perfect opportunity to create more beneficial results for government with less taxpayer funding.
+Thus, these benefits can be shared with Māori organizations, hapū, and Iwi.

 Another issue is that all of government (local and central) create and store large amounts of data, but due to poor data governance practices relating to Māori, Disabled and other minority groups that form New Zealand society, including almost 100% of local government and about 60% of central government (research will be published later this year) government organisations often do not know what data they have.